filipealmeida/liskak/README.md

 The following script insued.

 # DISCLAIMER
-This script is in need of many tests, assertions and input sanitization are missing.
+This script is immature and in need of many tests.

 Nonetheless, since it proved it's worth and is allegedly usefull for the lisk community, here it is.